Alex Maughan

-Alex Maughan (born April 24, 1995) is an American rugby union player who plays in the front row for Rugby ATL in Major League Rugby (MLR).
+Alex Maughan (born April 24, 1995) is an American rugby union player who plays in the front row for Rugby FC Los Angeles in Major League Rugby (MLR).
 He also represents America playing for the United States men's national team.

 Maughan has previously played for Life University, the USA Selects, and the USA Men's Collegiate All-Americans.

 Early life

 Maughan was born on April 24, 1995.
 Maughan attended high school at Arborbrook Christian Academy in North Carolina.
 After high school, Maughan attended Life University, winning Division 1-A National Championships with the school's rugby team in 2016 and 2018.

 International career

 USA Collegiate All-Americans

 Maughan was selected to represent the United States in the Men's Collegiate All-Americans' (MCAAs) 2016 tour of Queensland, Australia.
 Maughan made his first start for the MCAAs at prop, in their August 10 match against Brothers Rugby Club.

 USA Selects

 Maughan was first selected to the USA Selects' roster in advance of the 2016 Americas Pacific Challenge.
 Maughan made his debut for the Selects on October 8, 2016, appearing as a substitute, in a 62–12 defeat to Fiji.
 Maughan also made appearances for the Selects in the Americas Pacific Challenge in 2017 and 2018.